Doing Business in France

 As the world’s fifth largest economy, centrally located within the European Union, there is strong competition for market share in all French industrial and service sectors.
 American exporters to France generally face more competition from European companies than from Asian ones.
 Positioned at the heart of the world’s largest market, France offers a favorable economic environment to potential exporters.

-With a GDP of approximately $2.77 trillion, France is the world’s fifth-largest economy (2011).
+With a GDP of approximately $2.8 trillion, France is the world’s fifth-largest economy (2013).
 It has substantial agricultural resources, a large industrial base, and a highly skilled workforce.
-A dynamic services sector accounts for an increasingly large share of economic activity and is responsible for nearly all job creation in recent years.
-Real GDP decreased by 2.5 % in 2009, but recovered somewhat with 1.6% in 2010 and 1.7% in 2011, while the unemployment rate increased from 7.4% in 2008 to 9.5% in 2010 and 9.3% in 2011.
+While manufacturing has declined from sixteen percent of GDP in 1999 to 12.5 percent today, a dynamic services sector accounts for an increasingly large share of economic activity and is responsible for nearly all job creation in recent years.
+Real GDP increased 0.3 percent in 2013, after remaining flat in 2012 while the unemployment rate (Metropolitan France) remained unchanged, at 9.8 percent.
+France is struggling to revitalize its economy while at the same time reducing its national debt.

 The main trading categories in goods are U.S. industrial chemicals, aircraft and engines, electronic components, telecommunications, computer software, computers and peripherals, analytical and scientific instrumentation, medical instruments and supplies, broadcasting equipment, and programming and franchising opportunities, all of which are particularly attractive to French importers.

 In general, the commercial environment in France is favorable for sales of U.S. goods and services.
-Marketing products and services in France is similar to the approach in the U.S., notwithstanding some significant differences in cultural factors and certain legal and regulatory restrictions.
+Marketing products and services in France is similar to the approach in the United States, notwithstanding some significant differences in cultural factors and certain legal and regulatory restrictions.
+However, because the French market is sophisticated with the entrenched bias of a conservative market that sticks to known suppliers and therefore requires sustained market development, entry should be well planned.
 Competition can be fierce, but local partners are readily available in most sectors and product lines.

 Links to web sites outside the U.S. Government or the use of trade, firm, or corporation names within U.S. Commercial Service web sites are for the convenience of the user.
 Such links and use do not constitute an express or implied official endorsement or approval by the United States Department of Commerce of any private sector web site, or of the products or services of specifically identified companies or of any of the private entities that may have contributed to a U.S. Commercial Service web site.